 A decorative, narrow strip of leather that typically follows the seam of a shoe.

-A flat shoe that is easily slipped on, usually meant for indoor wear and lined for comfort and warmth.
+A flat open shoe that is easily slipped on, usually meant for indoor wear and lined for comfort and warmth.

-Any heavy leather (usually cattle-hide), used for the soles of shoes.
+Heavy and thick leather (usually cattle-hide), used for the soles of shoes.

 Padded shoe texture for impact absorbing.

 Any sandal that has material that fits between the toes.